sadtank/btc-mon/README.md

 * Quality SD card (5GB or more, _reputable brands only_)
 * _Stable_ 5V 3A power supply
 * Micro USB cable

+# Troubleshooting tips
+* _Ansible ran without errors but btc-mon isn't running on the screen_ - Likely some issue with the unit file or systemctl.
+Did you use the suggested user (btcmon)?
+Did you change/modify the symlink to the current version?
+* _Clean image buggered after 1-3 boots_
+  * It's likely you have a cheap/bad card.
+Some cards pass checks but still fail.
+Try again useing a known good card.
+Never had a problem with [these SD cards](https://www.amazon.com/dp/B073K14CVB).
+  * Try without updating eprom...
+  * Try on a different version of pi os.
+* _Can't enter interactive mode to setup_
+  * You can't enter interactive mode via SSH.
+Why?
+Headless alwayss has tty1 recieving input from keyboard.
+This means configuring keystrokes from hitting tty1 (and possibly running commands without knowing).
+To sheild tty1 from keyboard input the script switches to non-interactive tty when expecting any key for setup.
+This was a design trade-off, optimizing for the ability to configure with just usb keyboard and LCD, rather than ssh.
+* AI is your friend.
+* Need more support?
+Send it to me for _pre-built setup_.

 # Donations